Jonathan2251/lbt/_sources/riscv.rst.txt

-Gem5 simulator
+Gem5 Simulator
 --------------

-Build Gem5 according the following,
+Build Gem5 according to the following steps:

 https://www.gem5.org/documentation/general_docs/building or
 http://learning.gem5.org/book/part1/building.html#requirements-for-gem5

-If you don't have python3.x-config on Ubuntu 18.04 as follows,
+If you do not have ``python3.x-config`` on Ubuntu 18.04, as shown below:

 .. code-block:: console

   $ ls /usr/bin/python*
   ... /usr/bin/python2.7-config

-Then do install by pip3 as follows [#install-python3-config]_,
+Then install it using pip3 as follows [#install-python3-config]_:

 .. code-block:: console